 The data from our main programs is used to educate, inspire and empower the community to develop environmentally responsible behaviors, however some forms of marine debris problems require taking action with policy solutions.
 In 2014 our data set positioned us to move forward in 2015 to put in place an island wide ban on cigarettes are beaches, parks and recreation areas.
 In 2016 we started to address the issue of single use plastic bags and as of September 2017 we have successfully advocated for plastic bag ordinances in the City of Newport and Town of Middletown, and are actively working on similar efforts for the Town of Jamestown, and Town of Portsmouth.

-Removing debris is a big part of the solution, but some areas require solutions and in the summer of 2016 we launched the Newport Trash Skimmers Project funding by 11th Hour Racing.
+Removing debris is a big part of the solution, but some areas require solutions and in the summer of 2016 we launched the Newport Trash Skimmers Project funded by 11th Hour Racing.
 This is a new project that strengthens and expands the current efforts for improving water quality and eliminating marine debris from Newport Harbor.
 This is a highly effective method for improving the health of Newport Harbor, the sailing capital of the world, a body of water that is used by thousands of residents and a community that is visited by an estimated 3.5 million visitors per year.
 The goal of the project is to reduce the amount of marine debris in the Newport harbor, increase the recreational value of the waterfront, bring awareness to the types of re-accumulating debris, and promote environmental stewardship.
 In 2017 we expanded this program with the partnership and installation of trash skimmers at Fort Adams State Park (Sail Newport) in Newport, and New England Boatworks in Portsmouth.